Team Canada (WCW)

-Team Canada was a professional wrestling stable, active in World Championship Wrestling (WCW) in 2000 and 2001.
+Team Canada was a professional wrestling stable, active in World Championship Wrestling (WCW) from August 13, 2000 to March 26, 2001.
 The team was composed of Canadian and American wrestlers who portrayed characters who believed that Canada was superior to the United States of America.

 History

 Team Canada came into existence in Vancouver, British Columbia, Canada, at New Blood Rising on August 13, 2000, where the Canadian Lance Storm was defending the WCW United States Heavyweight Championship in a match with Mike Awesome.
 The match was refereed by the Canadian Jacques Rougeau, who enabled Storm to defeat Awesome and retain his title by constantly changing the rules.
 Following the match, the semi-retired Canadian wrestler Bret Hart came to the ring and hugged Storm and Rougeau.

 On the August 14, 2000 episode of WCW Monday Nitro in Kelowna, British Columbia, Canada, Storm was forced to face Awesome in another title defense.
 He managed to defeat Awesome following interference from Rougeau, Carl Ouellet (also a Canadian) and Elix Skipper (who was billed as being a former Canadian Football League player).
 Following the match, Storm announced that the four were to be collectively known as Team Canada.

 At the time, Storm held three championships - the WCW United States Heavyweight Championship, the WCW Cruiserweight Championship and the WCW Hardcore Championship.
 Storm had renamed the championships the "Canadian Heavyweight Championship", "100 Kilos and Under Championship", and "Saskatchewan Hardcore International Title", respectively, placing large stickers featuring the Canadian flag on each title belt.
 Storm then gave the 100 Kilos and Under Championship to Skipper and the Saskatchewan Hardcore International Title to Oulette to reward them for assisting him in his match with Mike Awesome earlier that evening.
 Oulette lost his title to Norman Smiley later that night, while Skipper retained his title until October 2, 2000, when he lost to Mike Sanders.
 Storm continued to defend the Canadian Heavyweight Championship himself.
 Rougeau and Oulette left WCW soon thereafter, reducing the stable to Storm and Skipper.